-\end{enumerate} Note that the condition 2. does not depend of the choice of the continuous hermitian metric $\omega$ when the condition 1. is satified.\\ This gives proof of Claim \ref{Claim:properness}.
-Indeed let $p : Z \to M$ the twistor map ; it is proper.
-Now the injection $ \iota \colon M \to D_{1}(Z)$ given by the fibers of $p$ is also proper because if $red(\Omega) \subset red(D_{1}(Z)) $ is an open set in the reduced Douady's space of $Z$ consisting of reduced smooth compact curves in $Z$, as $\pi$ induces an isomorphism of $red(\Omega)$ on the corresponding open set in $\mathcal{C}_{1}(Z)$, it is enough to prove the properness of the map $\pi\circ \iota$.
+\end{enumerate} Note that the condition 2. does not depend of the choice of the continuous hermitian metric $\omega$ when the condition 1. is satified.\\ This gives, for instance, the properness missing in page 17 :\\ Let $p : Z \to M$ the twistor map ; it is proper.
+Now the injection $ i : M \to D_{1}(Z)$ given by the fibers of $p$ is also proper because if $red(\Omega) \subset red(D_{1}(Z)) $ is an open set in the reduced Douady's space of $Z$ consisting of reduced smooth compact curves in $Z$, as $\pi$ induces an isomorphism of $red(\Omega)$ on the corresponding open set in $\mathcal{C}_{1}(Z)$, it is enough to prove the properness of the map $\pi\circ i$.
 If $\mathcal{K}$ is a compact set in $red(\Omega)$, there exists, thanks to the characterisation above, a compact set $K$ in $Z$ such that any $X \in \mathcal{K}$ has its support in $K$.
 This implies that